AWiseAd/LedFlash/README.md

 # LedFlash
-Arduino non-blocking Library to switch/ time or flash LED's connected to output pins.
+Arduino non-blocking Library/ Class to switch/ time or flash LED's connected to output pins.

 See header file for comments
 Commands: